Pleban\'ski-Demia\'nski \`a la Ehlers-Harrison: Exact Rotating and Accelerating Type I Black Holes: EPD spacetime in the original PD coordinates: the neutral-seed case

 \section{EPD spacetime in the original PD coordinates: the neutral-seed case}

-In this section, we present a detailed construction of the Enhanced Plebański--Demiański spacetime.
+In this section, we present a detailed construction of the Enhanced Pleban\'ski--Demia\'nski spacetime.
 To facilitate this task, two key assumptions are made.
-First, we employ the original PD coordinates to lighten the computational burden.
-Second, in order to obtain an analytic non-integral form of the target twisted potentials, we shall switch off the seed electromagnetic charges, $e$ and $g$.
-Despite these simplifying assumptions, our setup is yet general enough to accommodate, for the first time, an explicit integration of the solution obtained by acting on a rotating seed with the Ehlers--Harrison map.
+First, we employ the original PD coordinates to lighten the computational burden. {Second, in order to obtain an analytic non-integral form of the target twisted potentials, we shall switch off the seed electromagnetic charges, $e$ and $g$.
+Despite these simplifying assumptions, our setup is yet general enough to accommodate, for the first time, an explicit integration of the solution obtained by acting on a rotating seed with the Ehlers--Harrison map.}

 Let us start by writting down the line element of the PD spacetime, and the gauge field supporting it, in the following way,

 where we have introduced the functions